Release equity from your house

 - Performing arts Faversham

-- Retail sale of footwear in specialised stores Kirkby Lonsdale
+- Retail sale of footwear in specialised stores in Kirkby Lonsdale

 - Scheduled passenger air transport Cromer